 Click on the title of the movie to see reviews, get a DVD, or watch it on Amazon Prime.
 Some of these movies are also available on Netflix.

-Into The Wild is an unbelievable true story of a top student and athlete who abandons everything he has and hitchhikes to Alaska to live in the wilderness will probably stay with you forever.
-Inspiring story and incredible landscapes of Alaska.
-If you watch just one movie from this list, make it this one!
+Into The Wild is an unbelievable true story of a top student and athlete who abandons everything he has and hitchhikes to Alaska to live in the wilderness.
+This movie will probably stay with you forever.

-The Way is a heart-warming story of a father who heads overseas to recover the body of his son who died while traveling the Camino de Santiago trail in Spain and decides to take the pilgrimage himself.
+The Way is a heart-warming story of a father who heads overseas to retrace the last days of his son’s life who passed away while traveling the Camino de Santiago trail in the Pyrenees (France – Spain).
+Once he gets there, he decides to take the pilgrimage himself.

 This film is so good that it has inspired thousands and thousands of people to travel more and discover new places.
 If you watch just one movie from this list of the best travel films, make it ‘The Secret Life of Walter Mitty’.
 You’ll love it!

-I haven’t read the book and reviews are somewhat mixed (it seems that people either love or hate Bryson and his writing style), but the movie is really funny, entertaining, and the scenery will definitely inspire you to get outdoors and take a hike of your own.
+I haven’t read the book and reviews are somewhat mixed (it seems that people either love or hate Bryson and his writing style).
+But I find that the movie is really funny, entertaining, and the scenery will definitely inspire you to get outdoors and take a hike of your own.

 In Bruges is very different from all the rest of the travel movies on this list.
 But I just had to include this movie in the top-20 of the best travel films because it’s filmed in Belgium, where we live.